Exporting Your Audit Data: CSV, JSON, and HTML Reports

 - Filter or scroll to the set of pages you care about (e.g. all pages, or only those with “meta” issues).

 - Use Export (or Save verifications CSV).
-BearAudit opens a save dialog; choose where to save the file.
+BearAudit opens a native save dialog; choose where to save the file.

 - The CSV includes the data you see in the list: URL, issue category, message, severity, and related fields.
 Encoding is UTF-8 with a BOM so Excel opens it correctly.

 Use it for: Handing a list of fixes to developers, sending a report to a client, or importing into a spreadsheet for tracking.
-You can sort by URL or category and assign owners.

 From the Dashboard for a property: